 Vintage photos of:

 May 1921.
 Washington, D.C.
-"Professor Charles Seeger, a composer, is a brother of Alan Seeger, the war poet.
+"Charles Seeger, a composer, is a brother of Alan Seeger, the war poet.
 His wife is a distinguished violinist."
-Little Pete Seeger, 2 years old, and family along with their camping rig, last seen here.
-Harris & Ewing Collection glass negative.
+And their baby boy will grow up to be folk legend Pete Seeger.
+5x7 inch glass negative.
 View full size.

 Ethnomusicologist Charles Seeger, seated in automobile, with family, standing, L-R: wife Constance Seeger, concert violinist, holding son Pete (1919-2014), and sons John and Charles.
 The family is ready to leave Washington, D.C., for their 1921 "trailer trip" musical expedition to bring classical music to rural areas.